-Here are the 85+ startups that launched today at Y Combinator’s W19 Demo Day 1
+Here are the 85+ startups that launched at YC’s W19 Demo Day 1

 Volk Wireless: Volk is making an Android smartphone with a free data plan, no carrier required.
 The co-founders say they’re using long-range wireless hardware to share connections and build a network of phones.
 Co-Founder Greg Hazel was the Chief Architect at Bittorrent, while co-founder Straya Markovic was the lead engineer at mesh messaging platform Firechat.

-Nowports: 50% of shipping containers are lost or delayed in part because of inefficient routing and tracking.
+Nowports: Half of shipping containers are lost or delayed in part because of inefficient routing and tracking.
 Nowports is the Flexport for Latin America, a freight forwarding business that helps pallets of goods get from factory to truck to boat to warehouse to retailer.
 Started by a third generation freight forwarder, Nowports could succeed where US companies lack the required local understanding.

 Flower Co.: Memberships for cheaper weed sales and delivery.
 They’re currently selling $200k in marijuana per month to 700 members.
 They charge $100 a year for membership, and take 10% on product sales.